 - Get an end roll of paper from your local newspaper for activities.

 - Work-out videos (Wii games were great!) – you can even do this with them or use it in place of gym time.

-- Make a schedule, be sure mom/dad are present for fun and not just parenting schedule tasks.
-I use my planner to map out my to-do list and give them ideas of your day.
-I would often say, when my work list is done we’ll go rollerblading.
-So they were inclined to leave me alone so we play sooner.
+- Make a schedule, and be sure mom/dad are present for fun and not just parenting schedule tasks.
+I use my planner to map out my to-do list and give them ideas for my day.
+I would often say, “when my work list is done we’ll go rollerblading.”
+So they were inclined to leave me alone so we could go play sooner.

 - Costume play.
 This is very entertaining for the kids.
-Prepare your self for lots of laugher after you drag out the tote with Halloween costumes.
+Prepare yourself for lots of laughter after you drag out the tote with Halloween type costumes.